JaneWen23/MyGarden/README.md

         git tag -a TAG_NAME -m "additional message about the release" COMMIT_ID

+    *applied to both:*

     to delete a tag:

         git tag -d TAG_NAME

+    to push a tag (or tags) to remote repo (the command omitted "main"):

+        git push origin --tags

+    or

+        git push origin TAG_NAME

     to delete a tag at remote repo (the command omitted "main"):